vgrichina/web4-deploy/README.md

 - `--deploy-contract [contract-name]`: Deploy contract to the account.
 If contract name is not provided, default contract will be deployed.
 - `--network [network]`: NEAR network ID.
 Default: mainnet for .near accounts, testnet otherwise.
-- `--nearfs`: Deploy to NEARFS instead of IPFS.
-Enabled by default.
+- `--nearfs`: Deploy to NEARFS (default storage provider)
-- `--web3-storage`: Use web3.storage for IPFS pinning.
+- `--web3-storage`: Use web3.storage for IPFS pinning instead of NEARFS
 - `--yes`: Skip confirmation prompt.

 ### Environment Variables